mihail-brinza/firestore-dotnet-typed-client/README.md

 if you have any question.

 ---

+## Overview

 This .NET Firestore client wraps the official Firestore client made available by Google, adding typed queries (similar to how the .NET MongoDb Driver does it).
+By having typed queries we no longer need to reference Field Names using hard-coded strings, which can lead to undetected errors in compile-time.

 Although Firestore is a NoSQL, schemaless, database, we often have the need for a collection to hold a set of documents with the same schema that we define using a domain object.